SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 | Name | Description
 |----------|:-------------:|
 | Use Vent | You will be able to put in a vent.
-| Impostor Light | You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the Impostor's view.
 | Use DeadBody Report | Off to disable reporting.

 -----------------------
 ## Assassins & Merlin
-### Imposter & Crew camps
+### Impostor & Crew camps
-Imposter camp<br>
+Impostor camp<br>
 <br>
-If hung, a meeting called the Assassin's Council can occur. <br> If the imposter can designate Merlin to hang there, the imposter will win.
+If hung, a meeting called the Assassin's Council can occur. <br> If the Impostor can designate Merlin to hang there, the Impostor will win.
 <br>
 ～Merlin~Merlin~<br>
 Crew camp<br>
 <br>
 He knows who the Assassins are from the beginning.
-He cannot tell who the Imposter is because if he reveals his true identity, he will lose the Assassin's Conference. <br>
+He cannot tell who the Impostor is because if he reveals his true identity, he will lose the Assassin's Conference. <br>
 <br>
 Both are SHR compatible<br>.